jimboy3100/jimboy3100.github.io/ogario/protocols/Legendworld.md

 ## Client Implementation (ogario.test.v4.js)

-All client changes are **dormant on non-LegendWorld servers**.
+All client changes are **dormant on non-Expanding Land servers**.
 The opcode 200 handler is guarded by `!LM.integrity` (private server only) and all rendering checks `LM.mapEvent.active` which defaults to `false`.